littensy/charm/README.md

 ### `computed(getter)`

-The `computed` function creates a new signal with a value derived from multiple signals.
-The computed signal can be reacted to like a normal signal, and it returns the getter function's last return value.
+The `computed` function creates a read-only signal whose value is derived from other signals.
+The computed signal caches the getter function's last result, and the value is only re-computed if a dependency has updated since the last computation.

-The computed signal will subscribe to signals accessed by the getter and track them as dependencies.
-Changes to these dependencies will re-execute the getter, and if it returns a new value, then the computed signal is updated to that value.

 ```luau
 local getName, setName = signal("John")